FirmwGuy/CEP/docs/L1_COHERENCE/L1-ALGORITHMS.md

 - Ledger modifications take store locks around dictionary updates and data locks when mutating values.
 Locks are released as soon as the mutation completes to keep contention low.
 - Closure and indexing work under coarse-grained store locks to provide snapshot semantics.
 Because the heartbeat is deterministic, the order of locks is consistent across runs, preventing replay divergence.

-### Word-ID enforcement
+### Identifier handling
-- Static tags rely on `CEP_DTAW("CEP", "tag")`.
-Runtime values use `cep_text_to_word` and reject inputs above 11 characters.
-Helper routines such as `cep_l1_word_dt_guard` report failures back into the originating intent’s `outcome` field.
+- Static tags still lean on `CEP_DTAW("CEP", "tag")`, but runtime identifiers now flow through the namepool.
+The ingest helpers try to compact short strings into CEP words/acronyms and store everything else as `CEP_NAMING_REFERENCE` entries, so nothing is truncated.
+- Numeric-only identifiers survive intact (the namepool emits numeric IDs) and glob hints are honored when callers pre-intern pattern references.
-- Roles and facet types are validated before being copied into ledger nodes.
-If a client sends an invalid name, the entire intent is marked as an error and the ledger remains unchanged.
+- Roles and facet names must resolve to a valid word, acronym, reference, or numeric ID.
+If a client supplies an empty or malformed string, the intent is marked invalid and no ledger mutation happens.

 ### Decision and debt management
 - Decisions prefer previously recorded choices.
 When multiple links could satisfy a facet, the closure enzyme consults `/data/coh/decision` and picks the stored target if available.
 Otherwise it uses the first candidate, records it, and stays with that choice on replays.